Intro to collaboration in Pages

 You can collaborate with others in real time by sharing a link to your Pages document.
 Since shared documents and any changes to them are saved in iCloud, people working in the document can see the changes as they’re made.

-Document access: You can send a link that anyone can use to open the document.
+Access: You can send a link that anyone can use to open the document.
 Or you can invite specific people who must be signed in with their Apple ID to open the document.

-Editing permission: You can choose whether others can make changes to the document or only view it.
+Permission: You can choose whether others can make changes to the document or only view it.

 To invite others to collaborate on a document, you must sign in with your Apple ID and have iCloud Drive turned on.